A Close Look at Daniel 9:26, 27: Antichrist's Reign of Terror

 (Translation: "However this ruler will come to his end….")

-Above we made mention of the translation in some versions: "The people of the prince who is to come will destroy the city and sanctuary and ITS END will come in the flood" (Dan.
+Above we made mention of the translation in some versions: "The people of a prince who is to come will destroy the city and sanctuary and ITS END will come in the flood" (Dan.
 9:26).

 Keil (Commentary on Daniel) translates, as does RV, Jerusalem Bible, Jewish Publication Society OT, International Critical Commentary on Daniel, Peake's Commentary etc., "And HIS end will come in the flood."
 The reference is taken to be to the evil prince who is to come who destroys the city and sanctuary .